Better public health and fitness awareness has helped to create growth in jobs within the leisure industry.

 The amount of contact with customers and staff varies according to the size of employer: managers in larger organisations may be mostly office based, whereas those employed by smaller establishments often have frequent contact with customers, suppliers and employees.
 The work can require regular long hours, evening, weekend and public holiday work.

-Opportunities are advertised both online and in print in local, regional and national newspapers; in specialist publications including Leisure Management and Leisure Week, on the Opportunities website, which focuses on the public sector, and in vacancy lists produced by the Chartered Institute for the Management of Sport and Physical Activity (CIMPSA).
+Opportunities are advertised both online and in print and in specialist publications, including Leisure Management and Leisure Week.
+You could also take a look at the vacancy lists produced by the Chartered Institute for the Management of Sport and Physical Activity (CIMPSA).

 There are routes into this profession for both university graduates and school leavers.